WSSSDC/Talk-With-Me/README.md

 * Used `flutter_tts` for text-to-speech

 # 🛑 Challenges we ran into
+* Audio vizualizer positioning and styling right
+* Getting microphone access
+* Getting GPT-3 to work
+* Making multiple voices to work

 # ✅ Accomplishments that we're proud of
 * Switching from a game to an app, since we thought an app would be a more accessible form factor
+* Finding a appropriate and consistent design philosophy
+* Being able to have GPT-3 give appropriate responses

 # 📖 What we learned
 * More APIs for flutter